'Beyond Good and Evil 2' inspired collaboration

 Inspired by this, friends of mine and I got together to collaborate and write music inspired by System 3 (The Surya System).
 All of us have one foot in ‘Western Classical’ musical traditions, with the other foot in South Asian musical disciplines (Carnatic, Hindustani….).
 The diversity of our musical upbringing helped us to mesh together different styles and produce the first piece.

-The ‘Prelude’ features Ainkaran Sivaaji on Carnatic violin.
+‘Prelude - An Ode to System 3’ features Ainkaran Sivaaji on Carnatic violin.

 Here’s how Ainkaran described his process of composition and performance: